 Summer Classes focus on special topics, designed to encourage an exploration of mediums, styles, disciplines and concepts.
 The variety in summer programs gives students the opportunity to explore a range of directions like fashion, digital photography, perspective drawing, embroidery etc. This variety of medium exploration is especially beneficial for guiding students so that they may better understand their own interests & possible directions to take once in college.
 Plus, trying new things is awesome!

 We love our middle schoolers!
-As Refuge is a place of experimentation we will be exploring a new class that is 2 hours long and will run on Mondays this Spring!
-This program will place a special emphasis on exposing students to specific artists, themes, concepts, mediums and structured projects.
+As Refuge is a place of experimentation we have been offering a class that is 2 hours long !
+This program places a special emphasis on exposing students to specific artists, themes, concepts, mediums and structured projects.

 Refuge values the act of place-making in the community of Refuge, Western Avenue and Lowell through projects such as large-scale murals and permanent installations.
 These projects happen annually and include Refuge artists in the execution of the work.
 A portion of all tuition helps to fund local youth in Lowell so that we can help bridge the gap of providing equitable visual arts education to young artists.

 Are there classes for younger artists?

 During the summer we offer a program called Studio Art for Kids for children 5-10.
 This program gives kids the opportunity to experiment, explore and learn new mediums, with a shorter class time.

 How can I get started?